Tangsang2003/web-development/reactjs/README.md

 // Now, food will contain the value given by cat.feedingRequirements.food
 ```
 - A practice code example can be found [here.](./es6-destructuring/src/index.js)

+## 15.11 Event Handling in React
+- How are events like mouse click, mouse hover, etc handled using hooks?
+- [Here, in this example](./event-handling-in-react/src/components/App.jsx), a simple page has been built that changes the title when a button is clicked and the background color of the button changes on hover and when out of hover goes back to normal.